gfx-rs/rspirv/README.md

 Usage
 -----

-This project uses features only enabled in nightly versions of the Rust compiler; so to build it, a nightly version of the compiler is required.
+This project uses custom derive, which became available in the stable channel since [1.15][rust-1.15].
+So to compile with a compiler from the stable channel, please make sure that the version is >= 1.15.

 First add to your `Cargo.toml`: